HappyPedestrian/havue/docs/en/components/ip-input.md

 ## Installation

 ::: info
-If other components are needed, please refer to[Full Components Installation](./index.md)
+If other components are needed, please refer to [Full Components Installation](./index.md)
 :::

 To install the IP Address Input individually, run the following command: